unixwzrd/oobabooga-macOS/README.md

     pip install --no-cache --no-binary :all: --upgrade --compile llama-cpp-python
 ```

-The --fresh in th eCMAKE_FLAGS is not really necessary,. but won't affect anything unless you decide to download the llama-cpp-python repository, build and install from source.
-That's bleeding edge, but if you want to do that you also need to use this git command line and update your local package source diretory of just create a new one with teh git clone.A
+The --fresh in the CMAKE_FLAGS is not really necessary, but won't affect anything unless you decide to download the llama-cpp-python repository, build, and install from source.
+That's bleeding edge, but if you want to do that you also need to use this git command line and update your local package source diretory of just create a new one with teh git clone.
+The BLAS setting changed and only apply if you've built and installed OpenBlAS yourself.
+Instructions are in my two guides mentioned above.

 ### Installing from source